Biblical Hebrew A

 - Collaboratively read and translate Genesis 1.1–5 and become familiar with segments of Psalms, the Shema, Biblical greetings, and blessings.

-- Be introduced to library and electronic tools for continuing your use of Hebrew.
+- Develop skills in using library resources and electronic tools for continuing your use of Hebrew.

 - Build on your preparation by listening to and reading Living Biblical Hebrew Part One (Picture Lessons 1–5) and in communal storytelling.

-- Devote yourself fully in the three weeks of the Intensive.
-You will have 3 hours’ homework each day so you should set aside the afternoons/evenings for Hebrew listening, reading, writing, memorising, and relaxation.
+- Devote yourself fully in the three weeks of the on-campus intensive.
+You will have 3 hours’ homework each day so you should set aside the afternoons/evenings for Hebrew listening, reading, writing, and memorisation.